billjclark/PerformNetverifyTest/README.md

 # Running the tool

 This program only requires a relatively recent version of Java to be installed.
+The program is easy to run in IntelliJ (Android Studio) or Elipse but an IDE is not required.

 Example: